Can You Use Too Much Rogaine?

 Is Rogaine safe?

-Minoxidil (the active ingredient of Rogaine) is a Health Canada-approved chemical substance.
+Minoxidil (the active ingredient of Rogaine) is a authorized for sale by Health Canada.

 In general, Rogaine is considered a safe medication with minimal side effects.